 - Silence Google Assistant speech: Touch the screen with one finger.

 - Play start sound: You'll hear a sound when your Nest display hears "Ok Google" or "Hey Google".

 - Play end sound: You'll hear a sound when your Nest display is done listening to your request.

 - Screen reader: Your Nest display will provide speech feedback when you tap the screen.

-- Color inversion: Invert the colors shown on the screen.
+- Colour inversion: Invert the colours shown on the screen.